johannaleapopp/Neural_Code_of_Neuroticism/README.md

 This script was used to split movie files shown in the HCP (www.humanconnectome.org) into scenes that were rated by the participants in the Pilot Study.

 #### 4.1.2. `PsychoPy_Experiment[Folder]`
-This folder contains the PsychoPy Script all required files used to implement the Pilot Study, where participants rated movie scenes based on their potential to evoke emotions related to neuroticism.
+This folder contains the PsychoPy Script and all required files used to implement the Pilot Study, where participants rated movie scenes based on their potential to evoke emotions related to neuroticism.
 A detailed description of the procedure can be found in the methods section of the paper.

 #### 4.1.3. `Define_trait_ir_relevant_scenes_clickworker_run_1`
 This script was used to analyze the data from Group 1 (rated Movie 1 and Movie 2) that was collected through the online study: The first part includes  a) Import of files that were generated as output from Pavlovia.org b) generation of  scene scores from participants' scene ratings c) computation of neuroticism scores from NEO-FFI responses d) extraction of